jfunky/diap-creativecomputing-fa2021/Schedule.md

     - Introduction to P5.js
     - Github
 * Assignment:
-    - Draw a face.
+    - Draw a face with p5.js.
 This can be a self-portrait, a portrait of a friend, a famous person, a pet, a cartoon, etc.
     - Add a link to the homework wiki.
 * Resources:
     - P5.js reference: